edgarcltop/target_genesis/README.md

 Currently, we are open-sourcing the **underlying physics engine and the simulation platform**.
 Our generative framework is a modular system that incorporates many different generative modules, each handling a certain range of data modalities, routed by a high level agent.
 Some of the modules integrated existing papers and some are still under submission.
 Access to our generative feature will be gradually rolled out in the near future.
 If you are interested, feel free to explore more the [paper list](#papers-behind-genesis) below.

 Genesis is built and will continuously evolve with the following ***long-term missions***:
-1. **Lowering the barrier** to using physics simulations and making robotics research accessible to everyone.
-(See our [commitment](https://genesis-world.readthedocs.io/en/latest/user_guide/overview/mission.html))
 2. **Unifying a wide spectrum of state-of-the-art physics solvers** into a single framework, allowing re-creating the whole physical world in a virtual realm with the highest possible physical, visual and sensory fidelity, using the most advanced simulation techniques.
 3. **Minimizing human effort** in collecting and generating data for robotics and other domains, letting the data flywheel spin on its own.